liangzheng816/OfficeDocs-SharePoint/migration/mm-google-overview.md

 >[!Tip]
 >Watch this video to help get started:  [Migrate Google files to Microsoft 365 with Migration Manager](https://youtu.be/GZ4kTX31U-A).

 ## Get started

-To get started:

-Navigate to [Microsoft 365 Admin Center Home - Setup - Migration and imports](https://admin.microsoft.com/#/featureexplorer/collections/Migrations), select **Google Drive** or **Google Workspace** to create a migration project.
+To get started, navigate to [Microsoft 365 Admin Center Home - Setup - Migration and imports](https://admin.microsoft.com/#/featureexplorer/collections/Migrations) and select **Google Drive** or **Google Workspace** to create a migration project.
 Make sure that you have:

 - **Access to the destination**: You must be one of the following roles in the Microsoft 365 tenant where you want to migrate your content: